 NN Leven does not have an appetite for risk concentration and manages concentration risk with a limit structure.
-During the year no limit breaches occurred.
-More information on the mitigation of several types of concentration risk is included in Note 41 'Risk Management' in the 2017 Consolidated annual accounts of NN Leven.
+During the year a few limit breaches less than 1% occurred.
+More information on the mitigation of several types of concentration risk is included in Note 44 'Risk Management' in the 2019 Consolidated annual accounts of NN Leven.